 Overall the plan is positive and would have a positive impact upon the SEA baseline data.
 Key recommendations would be to ensure that the environmental mitigation impacts are clear and robust, this may require some enhancement of existing policies in regard to air quality and water resources.
-However the plan as a whole is robust and meets key targets, the unknown areas require further detail such as location, scale and size of development, therefore are likely to be determined at planning application/ proposal stage.
+The plan as a whole is robust and meets key targets, any unknown areas identified require further detail such as details of location, scale and size of development, which are likely to be determined at planning application/ proposal stage.
 No significant cumulative effects have been identified.